pagopa-research/psi-sdk/README.md

 configuration, as well as to configure the timeout of the threads, the user can call the method
 <code>setConfiguration</code> on the <code>PsiServer</code> or <code>PsiClient</code>
 instances, passing an instance of a <code>PsiThreadConfiguration</code> with the preferred thread configuration.
-We note that the user could set a different number of threads for each method by setting its distinctive <code>
+We note that the user could set a different number of threads for each method by setting its distinctive
-PsiThreadConfiguration</code> object prior to its execution.
-Despite this internal support, all the classes and methods of this library are thread-safe, which allows the users of this library to also implement ad-hoc thread management techniques.
+<code>PsiThreadConfiguration</code> object prior to its execution.
+Despite this internal support, all the classes and methods
+of this library are thread-safe, which allows the users of this library to also implement external ad-hoc thread management techniques.